nickserv/danamccurdy.com/_posts/2018-05-19-palisades-parkway.md

 Sliding down this highway
 like blood through a vein,
-I glide along this borderland, the edge between two worlds.
+I glide through this borderland, the edge between two worlds.

 How beautiful, this dance
-between the works of Nature
+between the world of Nature
-and the artifices of Man!
+and the world of Man!

 What serendipity,
 to be cradled thus,
 in my little machine,
-within this verdant bounty!
+within these verdant arms!